torvalds/linux/Documentation/arch/arm/sti/overview.rst

-  The ST Microelectronics Multimedia and Application Processors range of CortexA9 System-on-Chip are supported by the 'STi' platform of ARM Linux.
+  The ST Microelectronics Multimedia and Application Processors range of CortexA9 System-on-Chip are supported by the 'STi' platform of ARM GNU/Linux.
 Currently STiH407, STiH410 and STiH418 are supported.

 configuration